isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 3.  **Job History** A list of past jobs (*eg* copying or creating tables).

-4.  **Your Project Datasets** Click the little blue triangle to create a new dataet or change projects.
+4.  **Your Project Datasets** Click the little blue triangle to create a new dataset or change projects.

 5.  **isb-cgc** Publicly accessible ISB-CGC curated datasets (including TCGA and reference data sources).

 6.  **More data!** Other added datasets will appear here (for example, the **genomics-public-data**, **silver-wall-555**, *etc*).

 **Note**: if you do not see the **isb-cgc** datasets, you need to add them to your "view" by clicking on the blue arrow next to your project name at the top of the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc" (without quotes) in the text box labeled "Project ID".
 All ISB-CGC public BigQuery datasets and tables will now be visible in the left side-bar of the BigQuery web interface.
+Do the same for other public datasets, such as the Tute Genomics annotation table which is owned by a project named "silver-wall-555".

 Querying: Lists, Joins, and Subqueries
 --------------------------------------

 BigQueries are very similar to regular SQL, but with some differences.
+(Note: you can now `enable standard SQL <https://cloud.google.com/bigquery/sql-reference/enabling-standard-sql>`_ in BigQuery.)

 Typically, we select some variables (aka "fields") from one or more tables, filter on some criteria, and occasionally aggregate the results (such as taking an average).

-Here, we want the barcodes for all patients in the CESC and HNSC studies, with an associated "primary solid tumor" sample.
+In this first simple example, we are asking for the barcodes for all patients in the CESC and HNSC studies, with an associated "primary solid tumor" sample.
 Note the use of the **IN** keyword.

 .. code-block:: sql